Guidance for parents and carers

 Having received, logged and acknowledged your appeal, we’ll make arrangements for your appeal to be heard by a panel of three independent members.
 In arranging your appeal we will, wherever possible take account of your availability provided on the appeal form, however due to the volume of appeals we receive it may not always be possible to do this.
 After receiving our acknowledgement email / letter it may be a while before you hear from us again whilst we get on with making arrangements for your appeal hearing.

-10 school days before the hearing (or later if you’ve waived your right to 10 school days’ notice) we’ll send you an appointment letter with the date, time and venue for your appointment with the appeal panel, along with the names of the panel members and who will be hearing your appeal.
+At least 14 days before the hearing (or possibly later if you’ve waived your right to 14 days’ notice) we’ll send you an appointment letter with the date and time for your appointment with the appeal panel, along with the names of the panel members who will be hearing your appeal.
 If you think you have a connection with any of them, please let us know as soon as possible.
+The letter will also contain the telephone number you have provided for us to call you on (including a second number where possible), please make sure these telephone numbers are correct and let us know if you would like us to call you on a different telephone number.

 Your appointment letter will also include a flowchart to show the procedure your appeal will follow at the hearing.

 Before the hearing we will also send you the paperwork relating to your case, including all of the written information we have received from you and all of the written information the Admission Authority have submitted to us.
-We do not expect you to provide a written response to the admission authority’s case as you’ll have the opportunity to ask questions of their representative at the appeal hearing.
 This information is often sent to you at the same time as your appointment letter, but it may be sent a few days later.

-If you wish to submit any extra written information this should be sent to us before your appeal hearing.
-The appointment letter will give you information on how to do this and the deadlines for submitting it.
+If you wish to submit any extra written information this can be sent to us up to 10 days before your appeal hearing.
 Please send your information to us by email if you can but please note there is a 10MB limit.
 If you send more than this limit we will not get your information and will not know that you have tried to send it to us.
-If you need to send more than 10MB please either split it across more than one email or send it by post.
-Regardless of how you have sent the information to us we will acknowledge that we have received it so if you don't hear from us within three working days please telephone on the number above to make sure we have received what you have sent.
+If you need to send more than 10MB please either split it across more than one email or contact us regarding how else to provide it.
+Regardless of how you have sent the information to us we will acknowledge that we have received it so if you don't hear from us within three working days please call us on the telephone number in the appointment letter or on 0300 500 80 80 to make sure we have received what you have sent.

-If you have any special requirements such as step free access or an interpreter, please let us know as soon as possible by calling 033 500 80 80 so we can arrange this for you.
+If you have any special requirements such as an interpreter, please let us know as soon as possible by calling 0300 500 80 80 so we can arrange this for you.

 At the hearing

-You’re responsible for presenting your case to the panel and we recommend you to attend your appointment.
-You may, if you wish, bring a friend or supporter with you to help you present your case.
-Alternatively you may also choose to ask someone to attend on your behalf.
+You’re responsible for presenting your case to the panel and we recommend you join the virtual telephone hearing to do this.
+You may, if you wish, include a friend or supporter in your hearing to help you present your case.
+Alternatively, you may also choose to ask someone to participate on your behalf, please let us know if you wish to do this.

-If you choose not to attend, your case will be heard based on the written information you have provided.
+If you choose not to join your virtual telephone hearing, your case will be heard based on the written information you have provided.

 Your appeal will be heard by three panel members who are all volunteers and are independent of you and the Admission Authority/School.
 There will also be a clerk present who is there to provide legal advice to the appeal panel, take confidential notes of the hearing for the appeal panel’s use only and to take a record of the decision they make.